Finding the Law of the Micro-States and Small Jurisdictions of Europe

 Some references:

-One area that merits review in connection with the study of United Kingdom offshore jurisdictions is the expanding external reach of the UK, US and other courts in enforcement matters.
-This may be in money-laundering, bankruptcy, enforcement of judgment, contempt or criminal proceedings.
+One area that merits review in connection with the study of United Kingdom offshore jurisdictions is the expanding external reach of the UK, US, and other courts in enforcement matters.
+This may be in money laundering, bankruptcy, enforcement of judgment, contempt, or criminal proceedings.
 A few references:

-With respect to trusts, a particular caution is necessary in regard to any purported tax and asset protection benefits for US and UK taxpayers; such benefits may in fact be nonexistent in view of current reporting and attribution rules based upon the nationality and domicile of the settlor or beneficiary, and, further, general information exchange programs between the UK Inland Revenue and third-country fiscal authorities.
+With respect to trusts, a particular caution is necessary in regard to any purported tax and asset protection benefits for US and UK taxpayers; such benefits may in fact be nonexistent given current reporting and attribution rules based upon the nationality and domicile of the settlor or beneficiary, and, further, general information exchange programs between the UK Inland Revenue and third-country fiscal authorities.
 Terms of a trust and local law may provide little protection to the settlor and beneficiary when the facts are bad:

 On the future direction of legal practice in the Channel Islands: